dialoguetoolkit/chattoolOLD/README.md

 There are two sets of docs:

-If you want to use the toolkit without programming, see the usermanual in the /docsusermanual folder
+If you want to use the toolkit without programming, see the usermanual: https://github.com/dialoguetoolkit/chattool/blob/master/docsusermanual/chattool_usermanual_May2020.pdf

 The docs for programming the toolkit are available at: https://dialoguetoolkit.readthedocs.io/en/stable/